 The diagnosis of a bunion by an orthopedic surgeon includes taking a medical history, and performing a physical examination to assess the extent of misalignment and damage to the soft tissues.
 Your surgeon will usually order weight bearing X-rays (i.e. taken while standing) to access the severity of the bunion and deformity of the toe joints.

 What are the Conservative Treatment Options for Bunions?

 Your doctor may have already initially recommended conservative treatment measures with the goal of reducing or eliminating your foot pain.

 Such measures can include:

-- Use of orthotics to realign the bones of your foot and ease pain.
+- Orthotics may be used to realign the bones of your foot and ease the pain.

-Conservative treatment measures can help relieve the discomfort of a bunion, however these measures will not prevent the bunion from becoming worse.
+Conservative treatment measures can help relieve the discomfort of a bunion, however, these measures will not prevent the bunion from becoming worse.
 Surgery is the only means of correcting a bunion.
-Surgery is also recommended when conservative measures fail to treat the symptoms of bunion.
+Surgery is also recommended when conservative measures fail to treat the symptoms of a bunion.

 What are the Surgical Options for a Bunion?